submitted by Christopher Corbett.

 Connecticut, possessed the political will to develop thorough and effective legislation.
 Its legislation appears model and is an excellent starting point for devising state by state interventions.
 As its provisions demonstrate, the law effectively balances individual rights with the rights of the citizenry.

 Model legislation provides great opportunity for Community Psychologists to intervene.
 It falls well within the skills of all bachelors’, masters’, and doctoral degree levels.
 To develop or propose model legislation, one starting point is to first, conduct legislative bill analysis (Corbett 2013) and secondly, apply your CP values and principles (Corbett 2015).
-This is clearly a fitting issue for CPs to take on now, especially in the wake of the Parkland, Florida tragedy, by intervening at the state level to prevent gun violence– given the opportunities presented by the Model legislation from Connecticut as well as the four other states that have successfully implemented “red flag” legislation.
+This is clearly a fitting issue for CPs to take on now, especially in the wake of the Parkland, Florida, El Paso and Dayton tragedies, by intervening at the state level to prevent gun violence– given the opportunities presented by the Model legislation from Connecticut as well as the other states that have now successfully implemented “red flag” legislation.

 Connecticut Legislation (2017).
 Seizure of firearms and ammunition from person posing risk.
 Section 29-38c.
 Accessed from www.cga.gov.